Civil Aviation

 with MISRA C:2012

-An introduction to the MISRA C standard which was designed for all critical applications.
+An introduction to the MISRA C standard which was designed for all critical applications - including avionics.

 Being compliant with MISRA C/C++

-This video gives a practical overview of what is required by the MISRA compliance:2020 document.
+This video gives a practical overview of what is required to develop an application that is compliant with MISRA, as defined by the MISRA Compliance:2020.

 MISRA C++ in context

-This video shows the application of the MISRA C++:2008 standard in the context of a functionally safe application.
+This video shows the application of the MISRA C++:2008 standard in the context of a functionally safe application as typified by software based aerospace systems.

 Static analysis of Ada